Suicide Prevention: Understanding, Taking Action, Providing Support

 - Expressions of despair or a desire to end it all

-All statements must be taken seriously.
-There is no "typical profile" for a suicidal person.
-Any threat or suicidal thoughts must be considered a warning sign.
+Every statement must be taken seriously.
+There is no “typical profile” of a person at risk of suicide.
+Any threat or thought of suicide must be treated as a warning sign.

 - Listen without judgment.

-- Talk openly about suicide: it doesn't trigger the idea, but it does allow people to speak freely.
+- Talk openly about suicide: it doesn’t trigger the idea, but it helps people feel comfortable speaking up.

-- Ensure that the person is not alone and remove any dangerous objects.
+- Make sure the person is not alone and remove any dangerous objects.

-- Seek medical help immediately: contact emergency services or take the person to see a professional.
+- Seek medical help immediately: call emergency services or take the person to a healthcare professional.

 Resources available to you at the University of Montpellier

-- Joint Preventive Medicine and Health Promotion Service (SCMPPS)
+- Joint Department of Preventive Medicine and Health Promotion (SCMPPS)

 04 34 43 30 87 – Email - University Health Center (students)